quill-lang/quill-v1/compiler_book/src/passes/passes.md

 The borrow checking phase computes the lifetimes of borrows, and checks that all borrows to data are valid.

-## LIR

-At this step, data types obtain specific representations in memory.
-The stack and the heap are now considered "different", and functions are monomorphised.

 ## LLVM IR

 Finally, we can produce LLVM IR, an IR which can be translated into an object file for many kinds of architectures.